When someone you love dies, the last thing that you are thinking about is the mountain of paperwork that death creates.

 - Prepare final tax returns.

-Key Questions to Ask Each Company or Institution
+What Questions Should I Ask Each Company or Institution?

 Each company and institution will have its own requirements for the type of paperwork you’ll need to submit.